remotes::install_github('sagesteppe/safeHavens')

 using each of them.

-These plots are able to showcase the difference in results depending on which of the three input rasters are utilized.
-As with all of the sampling schemes, results vary widely based on the spatial extents which the functions are applied to.
-Using the SDM output which have undergone thresholding results in the largest classified area.
-At first glance the results may seem very different, but if you look at central america, they are largely consistent, as they are near the Andes; large differences do exist in the Amazon Basin, but even there some alignment between the systems is evident.
+These plots can showcase the differences in results depending on which of the three input rasters are used.
+As with all sampling schemes, results vary widely depending on the spatial extent to which the functions are applied.
+Using the SDM output that has undergone thresholding results in the largest classified area.
+At first glance, the results may seem very different, but in Central America, they are largely consistent because it is near the Andes; large differences do exist in the Amazon Basin, but even there, some alignment between the systems is evident.
 Accordingly, the surface used for a species should match some evaluation criterion.

-Using the threshold raster surface is a very good option if we do not want to ‘miss’ too many areas, whereas the clipped and supplemented options may be better suited for scenarios where we do not want to draw up clusters, which lack any populations which can be collected from.
+Using the threshold raster surface is a very good option if we do not want to ‘miss’ too many areas, whereas the clipped and supplemented options may be better suited for scenarios where we do not want to draw up clusters that lack any populations that can be collected from.

 Comparision of different sampling schemes

 So, we have some maps for you to look at!
-They all looked relatively similar to me when plotted one after another, let’s plot them all simultaneously and see if that’s still the case.
+They all looked relatively similar to me when plotted one after another.
+Let’s plot them together and see if that’s still the case.

 pbs.p + eas.p + os.p + ibdbs.p2 + ibr.p + ENVIbs.p +